rory-stock/300dtd-website-assessment/docs/Development.md

 Screenshot of the admin panel:
 ![website screenshot](images/image33.png)

+> No user feedback needed on the admin panel as it is not finished enough yet.

+> Users happy with how the sign in page looks.
+Easy to understand.
+No changes needed.

 ### Wednesday 14th August
 Working on adding new events.
 Form and UI added but backend not working at this stage for images.